core-wg/oscore/draft-ietf-core-object-security.md

 This example is based on AES-CCM with the MAC truncated to 8 bytes.

-It is assumed that the IV is generated from the Sequence Number and some previously agreed upon context IV.
-This means it is not required to explicitly send the whole IV in the message.

 Since the key is implicitly known by the recipient, the COSE_Encrypt0_Tagged structure is used (Section 5.2 of {{I-D.ietf-cose-msg}}).

 The object in COSE encoding gives: